gregphillips03/dsci401/README.md

 '''
 ```

++ Then I stepped away from the code a bit an thought about the overall question.

+	+ An important question to ask should be, when a customer churns, how often does my classifier predict that correctly?
+In other words, we're really concerned about <b>recall</b>.

+	+ Also, <b>precision</b> or, <i>When a classifier predicts a customer will churn, how often does that individual actually churn?</i> The differences between those two questions is small, but it really make a huge difference if you sit an think it through.

 <hr>

 5) Construct the best (i.e. least-error) possible model on this data set.
 What are the predictors used?